 As women we are faced with many decisions in life.
 How many pairs of shoes is too many, how do I wear ankle boots and should I wear my leggings out of the house?

-As a wardrobe stylist with many years of experience, I can answer all of the above for you, but today I’m going to tackle necklines; scoop, crew, boat, v-neck, turtleneck, halter, cowl, strapless and what works best for your shape.
+As a wardrobe stylist and personal shopper with many years of experience, I can answer all of the above for you, but today I’m going to tackle necklines; scoop, crew, boat, v-neck, turtleneck, halter, cowl, off the shoulder, strapless and what works best for your shape.

 Necklines come in and out of fashion but right now we’re not really seeing any one style dominate the trends.
-Certain stores seem to stick to the same formula.
-For example, you’ll barely find one example of a V-neck in Country Road.
-Jacqui E loves the V-neck because they know it suits a lot of their customers.
+Certain stores seem to stick to the same formula because they know their customer.
+For example, a brand like Jacqui E loves the V-neck because they know their customers love them too.

 Let’s just put it straight out there.
 If you have a generous bust, a V-neck is the most flattering neckline for you.
 In my experience working as a personal stylist with thousands of women, most women with a larger bust would like to make them look smaller.
 A V-neck does that.